monhacks/crystalboard/docs/develop/ram_addresses.md

 - Addresses within *wPlayerData* ~ *wPlayerDataEnd*: preserved on save.
 Includes:
   - **wUnlockedLevels**: flag array that tracks progression regarding which levels have been unlocked.
-  - **wClearedLevelsStage<N>**: flag array that tracks progression regarding which levels have been cleared.
-Each level can have up to four clearable endings (N).
+  - **wClearedLevelsStage\<N\>**: flag array that tracks progression regarding which levels have been cleared.
+Each level can have up to four stages (clearable endings).
   - **wUnlockedTechniques**: flag array that tracks progression regarding which techniques have been unlocked.
   - **wCurLevel**: initialized in LevelSelectionMenu (where it is also used), and stays static during the level.
   - **wDefaultLevelSelectionMenuLandmark**: used to know in which landmark to place the player when entering level selection menu.